 Galway is a county in the West of Ireland, popular for being a famous fishing village.
 A group of the most influential people who lived there many centuries ago were known as the 14 Tribes of Galway, and this included members of the Joyce family.
 One of the most famous figures of the Joyce family was Richard.

-In 1689, William III of England released all of the British subjects and Richard was finally free.
+In 1689, William III of England released all of the British subjects, and Richard was finally free.
 His master goldsmith was sad to see him leave; he tried to convince Richard to stay by offering half of his wealth and his daughter’s hand in marriage, but still, Richard refused.

 An Eagle Dropped the Very First Claddagh Ring

 This time, the story concerns Margaret Joyce.
-She was rather known as Margaret of the Bridges as she built the bridges of Connacht.
-She actually built them by using her substantial inheritance from her first marriage to a wealthy Spanish merchant.
+She was commonly known as Margaret of the Bridges because she built the bridges of Connacht.
+She funded their construction by using her substantial inheritance from her first marriage to a wealthy Spanish merchant.

 Which story do you prefer?
-Both are interesting to say the least!
+Both are interesting, to say the least!

 The Celtic Cross – Symbols of Ireland

 We cannot quite confirm where these special crosses originated from.
-There are different competing tales which describe different origins about the tradition we observe today.
+There are different competing tales which describe different origins of the tradition we observe today.
 One popular theory claims that St. Patrick was the one to introduce this Celtic cross to Ireland.
 He converted many people from Paganism to Christianity.

-Many aspects of Celtic life were only written down centuries after Christianity arrived in Ireland and some things were not recorded at all, so early Irish history can be a bit murky at times.
+Many aspects of Celtic life were only written down centuries after Christianity arrived in Ireland, and some things were not recorded at all, so early Irish history can be a bit murky at times.

 The Celtic Tree of Life – Symbols of Ireland

-This is another recognisable icon among the symbols of Ireland.
-You can often see them on different types of decorations including tapestries.
-The a tree has been the symbol of harmony and balance to the Celts of ancient times.
+The Celtic Tree of Life is another recognisable icon among the symbols of Ireland.
+You can often see them on different types of decorations, including tapestries.
+The Celtic Tree is believed to have been the symbol of harmony and balance to the Celts of ancient times.

-Fairy Trees are usually found alone in the middle of a field and were believed to be the property of the fairies.
-Fairies trees were feared centuries later because of their mysterious origins, but there is evidence to suggest the Celts created the magical trees.
+Fairy Trees are usually found alone in the middle of a field and were believed to be the property of the Fairies or Fey.
+Fairie Trees were feared centuries later because of their mysterious origins, but there is evidence to suggest the Celts created the traditions and Irish symbolism around the magical trees.

-Back in ancient times, people used to refer to trees as ‘Crann Bethadh’ which means the tree of life.
+Back in ancient times, people used to refer to trees as ‘Crann Bethadh‘, which means the tree of life.
 They embraced the belief that trees held magical powers.
 Thus, they honoured the presence of trees in the world by leaving big ones in the middle of the fields they had cleared for farming.

 The Celts also considered chopping trees down as a serious crime.
-People used to get back at their enemies by cutting their trees down, it was a sign of great victory and disrespect to cut someone elses tree down.
+People used to get back at their enemies by cutting their trees down.
+It was a sign of great victory and disrespect to destroy someone else’s tree.

-Trees, in general, have been a great significance to the Celts.
+Trees, in general, have always been of great significance to the Celts.
 It was normal for them to become among the most prominent symbols of Ireland.
 According to Celtic traditions, the Tree of Life represents the forces of nature.